Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Information Design in Linear-Quadratic-Gaussian (LQG) Games

-Now we state conditions for the optimality of no and full information disclosure solutions, when we restrict the information design problem to public information structures.
-Let $var(\gamma) ={DD}^{T}$ such that $D$ is an $n \times k$ matrix of rank $k$ where $k$ is the rank of $var(\gamma).$ \begin{proposition}[\cite{Ui2020}] Assume $D^{T}F_{H}D \neq \textit{O}$ is negative semi-definite.
-Then, no information disclosure is optimal in $Z^{p},$ and full information disclosure is not optimal in $Z^{*}.$ \end{proposition} \begin{proposition}[\cite{Ui2020}] Assume $D^{T}F_{H}D \neq \textit{O}$ is positive semi-definite.
-Then, full information disclosure is optimal in $Z^{p},$ and no information disclosure is not optimal in $Z^{*}.$ \end{proposition}
+Next result states the conditions for the optimality of full information disclosure solution when we consider the set of public information structures. \begin{proposition}[Proposition 7,\cite{Ui2020}] Let $\var(\gamma) ={DD}^{T}$ such that $D$ is an $n \times k$ matrix of rank $k$ where $k$ is the rank of $\var(\gamma)$.
+Assume $D^{T}F_{H}D \neq \textit{O}$ is positive semi-definite.
+Then, full information disclosure is optimal in the set of public information structures, and no information disclosure is not optimal in the set of general information structures. \end{proposition}

+\begin{remark} The SDP formulation of the information design problem in \eqref{eq:orig-obj} poses the problem as the determination of a distribution over actions not signals.
+A natural question is: how can the designer use the solution $X$ and $\phi$ instead of the distribution over signals $\zeta$?
+As per the information design timeline, when $X$ is decided and $\gamma$ is realized, the designer can draw the suggested actions from $\phi(a|\gamma)$ which has a Gaussian distribution.
+These suggested actions can be used as coordinating signals instead of the private signals $\omega_i$. \end{remark}